Western & Central Bhutan

 This 10-day journey crosses over the high passes of Dochula, Pelela and Yotongla before descending the broad valleys of Bumthang.
 Central Bumthang is known for its buckwheat and apple products with various significant monasteries.
 It is also known for various pilgrimage sites for the locals and ideal to explore Buddhism.

-10-day, 9-night trips can depart Singapore for Paro every Thursday (returning the next Saturday).
+10-day, 9-night trips can depart Bangkok for Paro daily, or from Singapore for Paro every Thursday (returning the next Saturday).

 The flight to Paro must one of the most spectacular mountain flights in the world, with a constantly changing panorama of some of the highest mountains on earth.

 Our representative will meet you at Paro airport exit gate following customs formalities.

 Sightseeing around Paro includes a visit to the Ta Dzong Museum and the Rimpong (Paro) Dzong.

 In the afternoon we drive to Thimphu, the country’s capital, following the Po Chu River (1½ hours).

 Once a rustic village sitting in a broad, fertile river valley, Thimphu is today the nation's bustling capital.
 Enjoy a full day of sightseeing, including a visit to the National Memorial Chorten.
 This temple was first initiated by the Third King as a protection from the negative elements of modernisation, and as a monument to world peace.
 The Royal Queen Mother completed it as a memorial stupa for the Third King who passed away in 1972.
 Continue on to 12th century Changangkha Temple and Drubthob monastery housing the Zilukha Nunnery.